CMDA/sss-exercises/practice-exam1/README.md

                 </a>
             </li>
         </ul>
-    ```
-2. Show on the all locations available on this page, with an anchor to a detail page for each location.
+2. Show on the all blog posts that are in the post model.
+You get call all postobjects by calling ```.all()``` on the post object.
+Render them on the index page with an anchor to the detail page for each location.

 ## Task 2